kevinwatson/rails-microservices-book/100-chapter-09.md

 ```

 Create the following `docker-compose.builder.yml` file in the `rails-microservices-sample-code` directory.
 We'll use this configuration file to start our development environment with all of the command-line tools that we'll need.

+_**Listing 9-4**_ Docker Compose file to start the container we'll use to generate our Rails application

 ```yaml
 # rails-microservices-sample-code/docker-compose.builder.yml